Antoine-bdc/galaxy-collision/README.md

 ## Initial conditions files :

-3 constants.c files can be found in the ```/constants_templates``` folder.
+A few constants.c files can be found in the ```/constants_templates``` folder.
 To use any of them one can just copy all their content and paste to the file named ```constants.c``` or just rename the file ```constants.c```.
+Either way, only the file ```constants.c``` will be loaded by the simulation.
+Template description:
-Either way, only the file ```constants.c``` will be loaded by the simulation. standard_simulation : runs a not too heavy standard simulation static_plummer_galaxy : runs the (rather heavy) made to test all methods of the PM method plummer_blackhole_collision : runs a simulation that will perform a collision between a Plummer galaxy and a very massive particle (akin to a blackhole). plummer_plummer_high_b : runs a collision between two plummer galaxies with a high impact parameter long_plummer_plummer : runs a long simulation of the collision between two plummer galaxies
+- standard_simulation : runs a not too heavy standard simulation
+- static_plummer_galaxy : runs the (rather heavy) made to test all methods of the PM method
+- plummer_blackhole_collision : runs a simulation that will perform a collision between a Plummer galaxy and a very massive particle (akin to a blackhole).
+- long_plummer_plummer : runs a long simulation of the collision between two plummer galaxies
+- plummer_plummer_high_b : runs a collision between two plummer galaxies with a high impact parameter
 ## Run simulations :